It hit me today that I haven’t heard the word “chastity” mentioned in the national media lately. And by lately I mean, since the ‘90s! Have you?

 Probably the closest I remember is years ago when Tim Tebow was still playing football and Lolo Jones was still running hurdles.
 Since both of them are vocal about their Christianity—and also about their intent to remain virgins till they’re married—the national media speculated about how they’d be perfect for each other.
 But man, how could they survive without sex before marriage?
 Perfectly well, thank you very much.

 I was a virgin when I got married at 22.
 So was my wife, at 21.
 My oldest son and his wife both were too, when they got married at 22.
-My second son is 23, and he’s getting married this summer.
-He brought the house down last weekend when, at his wedding shower, it was revealed to everyone there that he had only ever kissed one girl, his fiancée.
+My second son was 23 when he got married.
+He brought the house down when, at his wedding shower, it was revealed to everyone there that he had only ever kissed one girl, his fiancée.

 Oh yeah, and most of our friends and our kids’ friends were also virgins before they were married too.
 So chastity—staying sexually pure until marriage—is at least still alive today.